 In order for these apps to provide the best possible functionality, the app accesses the camera of your smartphone.
-This access is for better identification of the serial number of the WISI device being configured.
-Images stored in your smartphone are not accessed at any time.
+This access serves to better identify the serial number of the WISI device to be configured.
+Images stored on your smartphone are not accessed at any time.

 Is personal data stored?

 We do not store any personal data of the app users ourselves.
-However, WISI has no influence on which data is collected and stored by app shop operators (e.g. Google Play) and operating system manufacturers when using our apps and how this data is used by these bodies.
+However, WISI has no influence on what data is collected and stored by app shop operators (e.g., Google Play) and operating system manufacturers when you use our apps and how this data is used by these bodies.

 - HFC Updater